pwalser75/kafka-router/README.md

 _Default_: `kafka-router`
 - `backoff-strategy.backoff-time-seconds` <br>
 When messages were read but could not be delivered (e.g. when the target Kafka is not reachable), the messages will not be committed in the source, but message delivery is retried instead.
-The backoff times (list of integers for seconds) state after how many seconds a next attempt at delivering the messages should be made for the first, second, ..., attempt. <br>
+The backoff times (list of doubles for seconds) state after how many seconds a next attempt at delivering the messages should be made for the first, second, ..., attempt. <br>
-_Default_: `1, 1, 2, 3, 5, 10` (after the 5th retry, wait 10 seconds before trying again).
+_Default_: `0.5, 1, 2, 3, 5, 10` (after the 5th retry, wait 10 seconds before trying again).

 ```yaml